 One of Florent Schmitt’s most famous and popular compositions is his monumental choral work Psaume XLVII, Opus 38.
 Composed in 1904, it is one of the most striking choral works of the 20th Century — or of any era in classical music.

-Music lovers who know this work know how important the organ is in Schmitt’s Psalm, which also features a soprano solo in addition to the large mixed chorus and large orchestra.
+Music lovers who are familiar with this work know how important the organ is in Schmitt’s Psalm, which also features a soprano solo in addition to the large mixed chorus and large orchestra.

 I saw Psalm 47 performed at the National Cathedral in Washington, DC in 2001, where the massive pipe organ in that space filled the hall and shook the rafters.
 It was truly a sonic “experience.”